-Judy Glattstein in New Jersey wrote, “Houses here are spread apart.
+Judy Glattstein in New Jersey wrote in 2016, “Houses here are spread apart.
 No chimneys, no standing stones.
 But in the cold of a solstice morning the trees serve to define the rising of the sun.”

-Andrea Deegan caught this image at the moment of today’s solstice, too.
-But it was the summer solstice, not the winter solstice, at Oyster Harbour, Australia, and the time on the clock was 6:44 p.m. loca time (still 10:44 UTC).
-Thank you, Andrea!
+Andrea Deegan caught this image at the moment of the December solstice in 2016.
+But it was the summer solstice, not the winter solstice, at Oyster Harbour, Australia.

-As the sun rises on the morning of solstice – December 21, 2016 – on a cloudy day at Grant Park Beach in South Milwaukee, Wisconsin.
+The sun rises on the morning of the solstice – December 21, 2016 – on a cloudy day at Grant Park Beach in South Milwaukee, Wisconsin.
 Photo by Heather Kamine.

 These next few are all about shadows.
-Ben Orlove wrote: “On the mornings close to the winter solstice, when the sun’s course is at its lowest and southernmost, the shadow of a chimney across the street from my building falls directly on the peak of the adjacent roof and lands on the wall next to it.
+Ben Orlove wrote in 2016: “On the mornings close to the winter solstice, when the sun’s course is at its lowest and southernmost, the shadow of a chimney across the street from my building falls directly on the peak of the adjacent roof and lands on the wall next to it.
 Our own Stonehenge!”
 Read more about this image.

-Ramón Ruiz Velasco in Guadalajara, Mexico wrote: “Because the latitude of Guadalajara is approximately 20 degrees north, the angle of the sun at the winter solsticie is 45 degrees.
-Applying geometric calculus shows the tangent in 45 degrees is equal to # 1 value, which makes that any shadow measure exactly the same as its height.”
+Ramón Ruiz Velasco in Guadalajara, Mexico, wrote in 2016: “Because the latitude of Guadalajara is approximately 20 degrees north, the angle of the sun at the winter solstice is 45 degrees.
+Applying geometric calculus shows the tangent in 45 degrees is equal to # 1 value, which makes that any shadow measures exactly the same as its height.”